Risk Assessment

 Dangerous robot movement is arrested by dynamic braking systems rather than simple power cut-off.
 Such brakes will counteract the effects of robot arm inertia.
 Cutting off all power could create hazards such as a sudden dropping of a robot's arm or flinging of a workpiece.

-This is entirely in harmony with our policy of decelerating the motors under software control when the E-stop is pressed or if the software has failed then the motors are energized in a stop position and any inertia is arrested with flywheel diodes.
+This is entirely in harmony with our policy of decelerating the motors under software control when the E-stop is activated.
+Any inertia is arrested by the drive circuits and the motors are left energized in a stop position.

-Compared to many industrial robots such as those found in the motor car industry ST robots are safer because they are less powerful.
-Moreover because the robot is stepper motor driven, once stalled the system raises an error and does not attempt further motion.
+Compared to many industrial robots such as those found in the car industry ST robots are safer simply because they are less powerful, especially the R12.
+Moreover because the robot is stepper motor driven, once stalled the motors stop running; the system raises an error and does not attempt further motion.
 However that should not stop you being absolutely sure you have taken every precaution possible to ensure the safety of personnel working with the robot.
 You should take in to account the likelihood of the hazard, how frequently it may appear and the seriouslness of any possible injury.
 You can:

 1. Name each task, including operator, maintenance, cleanup, and quality tasks.